HAWGT/SSCoop/README.md

 Run the game (first instance will be the listen server) and head to the first level.

-To connect, you must run another instance and inject Universal Unreal Unlocker 4, open the console and type "open <ip>" (<ip> is the listen server ip address)
+To connect, you must run another instance and inject Universal Unreal Unlocker 4, open the console and type "open ip" (ip is the listen server ip address)